Kkah/RCnet/README.md

 - [tqdm](https://github.com/tqdm/tqdm)

 ### Install requirements
 To install all the requirements type following command in the command line

-    cd RCnet
+    conda env create -f train_env.yaml

-    pip install -r requirements.txt
+Be aware to change the prefix at last line of 'train_env.yaml'

 ## 1. Dataset